spf13/spf13.com/content/project/cobra.md

 ## The Help Command

 Cobra automatically adds a help command to your application.
 This will be called when a user runs 'app help'.
 Additionally help will also support all other commands as input.
-Say for instance you have a command called 'create' without any additional configuration cobra will work when 'app help create' is called.
+Say for instance you have a command called 'create' without any additional configuration Cobra will work when 'app help create' is called.
+For better usability Cobra also adds the `--help` flag which has the same effect as calling the help command.

 ### Example